 Make your best effort to cross your t’s and dot your i’s—before you ever get on that call.
 This includes making sure all of your speakers are prepared to make their points, as well as for deciding who will be responsible for fielding what sorts of questions.
 It’s a smart move to do a comprehensive run-through of your press call ahead of time, to make sure you’ve covered all of your bases.
 If nothing else, it’s worth the added peace of mind!

 You have an important message to share during your press call.
 So, the last thing you need to be worried about is monitoring the call quality or moderating the Q&A session.

-This is why reserved audio conferencing can be a huge asset during your press calls.
-With reserved conferencing, you’re assigned a designated conference coordinator who will take care of all of those details—from greeting participants to providing necessary instructions—for you.
-Not only does reserved conferencing bring a certain sense of formality to your important call, but it also takes all of those pesky concerns off your plate so you can focus on what matters most: your announcement.
+This is why operator assisted conferencing can be a huge asset during your press calls.
+With an operator assisted call, you’re assigned a designated conference coordinator who will take care of all of those details—from greeting participants to providing necessary instructions—for you.
+Not only do operator assisted calls bring a certain sense of formality to your important call, but it also takes all of those pesky concerns off your plate so you can focus on what matters most: your announcement.

-TIP: What do you need to know to make the most of a reserved audio conference?
+TIP: What do you need to know to make the most of an operator assisted call?
 We’ve pulled together three must-know tips right here.